Munter/grunt-livestyle/README.md

 npm install --save-dev grunt-livestyle
 ```

 Grunt-livestyle enables you to preprocess Less, Scss, Jsx and images in the HTTP stream.
 However it doesn't want to lock you down to a specific version of a preprocessor, as functionality might vary across versions, you might be stuck on an old version, you want to use a beta or whatever.
 This means installing the preprocessor is up to you.
-You will get a warning in the logs if you try to send something through the pipeling that is missing the corresponding module to compile, however it might be nice just to install what you need up front:
+You will get a warning in the logs if you try to send something through the pipeline that is missing the corresponding module to compile, however it might be nice just to install what you need up front:

 - **Less:** `npm install --save-dev less`
 - **Scss:** `npm install --save-dev node-sass`